NateEag/how-i-code/drafts/daily-routine.rst

 After Lunch
 -----------

+Set reminder to stop for EOD.
+It should go off half an hour before quitting time, so I have time to save my state and follow up on todo items I've added to the daily log throughout the day.

 Do another information triage run.

 If triage does not present immediate priority issues, take up to half an hour